De-stress for the Test: Reducing Test Anxiety in Elementary Students

 Relaxation rules

 If anxiety builds before or during a test, help your students relax by reminding them to take deep, slow breaths and make a conscious effort to relax their muscles.
+Consider incorporating mindfulness activities into your daily routine, especially as you approach test day.

 Highlight healthy habits